By Kate Cohen

 You can even buy clothing that is designed to block UV rays.
 Look for a label that lists the UV protection factor (UPF) for the best protection from the sun.

-In general, dark colors, tightly woven fabric, and dry fabric are the best types of clothing to wear when in the sun.
+In general, dark colors, tightly woven fabric, and quick-drying fabric are the best types of clothing to wear when in the sun.

 5. Stay in the Shade